 The English also like to get a bit crazy with something called the double roundabout.
 This is basically a roundabout on top of a roundabout, and you still let traffic come in from the right first.

-But if you're not confident with roundabouts it might be best to avoid driving in the town of Swindon, where the town planners have installed this magic roundabout.
+But if you're not confident with roundabouts, it might be best to avoid driving in the town of Swindon, where the town planners have installed an incredibly confusing roundabout.
+There are seven roundabouts in one, and it's worth reading up on how to drive here if you're not too sure.

 Parking rules stipulate that if there is no line, you can usually park.
 Parking on a double yellow line or along a curb is illegal.

-If you are driving a vehicle between 07:00 - 18:00 Monday - Friday within the charging zone then a congestion charge applies.
-The cost per day is £11.50 and can be paid online.
-You will know if you are in the congestion zone as there are signs displayed on the roads.
-If the fee is left unpaid when you leave the country, your fine will get doubled.
+If you are driving a vehicle between 7am to 6pm Monday to Friday within the charging zone, then a congestion charge applies.
+The cost per day is 11.50 pounds and can be paid online.
+You will know if you are in the congestion zone, as there are signs displayed on the roads.
+If the fee is left unpaid when you leave the country, your fine will be doubled.

 Maybe avoid driving all together.
 Public transportation is not regarded highly in London, but it's the better way to get around, especially if you get an Oyster or travel card.
 Once you add in car hire and parking fees, the costs grossly outweigh the inconvenience of taking the bus.
 Plus, you'll probably get to your destination quicker than if you traveled by car.